Date: 25 September 2015. Locker Latch Alignment.

 us.
 And too, how a chore list can grow exponentially in almost no

 time at all.
-For me it's the small stuff that gets in the way of my
+For me it is the small stuff that gets in the way of my

 contentment.
-Things like locker doors that either don't stay closed
+Things like locker doors that either do not stay closed

 or cannot shut properly become a source of irritation.